tbg10101/KerbalMultiPlayer/docs/user/server-config.md

 1. Extract KMPServer into a folder.
 If you're reading this you probably got this far already.

-2. Copy these three files into the KMP Server folder:
+2. Copy these three files from KSP_folder/KSP_Data/Managed/ into the KMP Server folder:
   * Assembly-CSharp.dll
   * Assembly-CSharp-firstpass.dll
   * UnityEngine.dll